 - Trying to foster D&I initiatives just because everyone else is doing it.

-How can you manage diversity at the workplace?
+How can you manage diversity in the workplace?

 Recommended read: State of Developer Recruitment 2020

 At HackerEarth, it’s back to the basics for us.
 We put great emphasis on communicating with each other and being open-minded.
 We approach with respect and shun anyone who doesn’t.
 We believe that everyone smiles in the same language.